SafwanLjd/PyLTT/README.md

 * No support for promotions
 * No support for the "extra packages"

-There is no technical reason for these limitaions, it's possible to add proper support for all of these, and I probably will, someday; in the meantime, feel free contribute yourself, help is always appreciated :)
+There is no technical reason for these limitaions, it's possible to add proper support for all of these, and I probably will, someday; in the meantime, feel free to contribute yourself, help is always appreciated :)